Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: Introduction

 An important characteristic of these problems, and one that imposes major challenges to their solution, is the fact that the appropriate description of ecosystem dynamics could include nonlinear feedbacks.
 A prototype management problem that has been used as a vehicle for studying cooperative and noncooperative solutions under nonlinear ecosystem dynamics, positive feedbacks and strategic interactions is the so-called lake problem (Carpenter and Cottingham, 1997; Scheffer, 1997).

 In the lake ecosystem, economic agents benefit from emitting phosphorus\footnote{Benefits can be associated with agricultural production which generates phosphorus emissions as runoff.
-The phosphorus runoff is accumulated in the lake.
-The Baltic Sea provides a real-world example of this problem.} into a lake but the accumulation of the phosphorus stock generates collective damages.
-The positive nonlinear feedback emerges from the release of phosphorus from sediment at the bottom of the lake that has accumulated as mud.\footnote{In the study of climate change, positive feedbacks could emerge from the loss of sea ice that reduces the Earth\textquoteright s albedo, or the thawing of permafrost that releases CO2 and methane.} The problem can be analyzed as either a one-dimensional (1D) problem in which there is one transition equation describing the evolution of the phosphorus stock in the lake with positive feedbacks emerging from a fixed amount of mud, or a two-dimensional (2D) problem in which the transition dynamics for both the phosphorus and the mud stocks are included.
+The phosphorus runoff is accumulated in the lake.} into a lake but the accumulation of the phosphorus stock generates collective damages.
+The positive nonlinear feedback emerges from the release of phosphorus from sediment at the bottom of the lake that has accumulated as mud.\footnote{In the study of climate change, positive feedbacks could emerge from the loss of sea ice that reduces the Earth\textquoteright s albedo, or the thawing of permafrost that releases CO2 and methane.} The problem can be analyzed as either a one-dimensional problem in which there is one transition equation describing the evolution of the phosphorus stock in the lake with positive feedbacks emerging from a fixed amount of mud, or a two-dimensional problem in which the transition dynamics for both the phosphorus and the mud stocks are included.

-The economic management of the lake problem has mainly been analyzed in one dimension in which the optimal management and OLNE solutions were obtained using optimal control methods, while the FBNE problems were solved in a dynamic programming framework (Mäler et al, 2003; Kossioris et al, 2008; Jaakkola and Wagener, 2023).
-Optimal management and OLNE solutions for the 2D problem were acquired by Grass et al. (2017), but to the best of our knowledge there has been no FBNE solution for the 2D lake problem.
+The economic management of the lake problem has mainly been analyzed in one dimension in which the optimal management and OLNE solutions were obtained using optimal control methods, while the FBNE problems were solved in a dynamic programming framework (Mäler et al, 2003; Kossioris et al, 2008; Dockner and Wagener, 2014).
+Optimal management and OLNE solutions for the two-dimensional problem were acquired by Grass et al. (2017), but to the best of our knowledge there has been no FBNE solution for the two-dimensional lake problem.
+FBNE solutions for the one-dimensional differential lake game have been obtained in the dynamic programming context by using the standard procedure and by solving a nonlinear differential equation in the feedback equilibrium strategy (Kossioris et al., 2008).
+However, this approach only provides a \textquotedblleft partial solution\textquotedblright{} of the problem, because it does not provide equilibrium strategies that are defined on the whole state space.
+By using a different approach, Dockner and Wagener (2014) show that a solution exists, with discontinuous Markov-perfect equilibrium strategies, that is defined on the whole state space.